 Estimated Driving Time: 45 minutes

 The must-visit place in San Simeon is the famed newspaper tycoon William Randolph’s, Hearst Castle.
 Unfortunately, the roadway leading up to the Castle is severely damaged and it will be closed for six to nine months.
 However, for those who enjoy quirky architect, the “Anti-Hearst Castle,” best known as the Nitt Witt Ridge, is open just right off the PCH in Cambria.
-Arthur “Art” Harold Beal bought the land in 1928 and spent the next fifty years creating his own “castle on a hill” with whatever material he can find –from beer cans, driftwood to parts of the Hearst Castle.
+Arthur “Art” Harold Beal bought the land in 1928 and spent the next fifty years creating his own “castle on a hill” with whatever material he can find –from beer cans, and driftwood to parts of the Hearst Castle.

 Whether you are an adult or traveling with children, the Elephant Seal Vista Point is a must pit-stop before heading up to Big Sur.
 The cliff overlooks an elephant seal rookery with the world’s largest population of Northern Elephant Seals and can be seen throughout the year.
 From the Elephant Seal Rookery, you will be able to see Piedras Blancas Light Station.
 If time permits, take a tour of the Light Station.